Three-phase electric power: Principle

 The symmetric three-phase systems described here are simply referred to as three-phase systems because, although it is possible to design and implement asymmetric three-phase power systems (i.e., with unequal voltages or phase shifts), they are not used in practice because they lack the most important advantages of symmetric systems.

 In a three-phase system feeding a balanced and linear load, the sum of the instantaneous currents of the three conductors is zero.
 In other words, the current in each conductor is equal in magnitude to the sum of the currents in the other two, but with the opposite sign.
 The return path for the current in any phase conductor is the other two phase conductors.

-Constant power transfer and cancelling phase currents are possible with any number (greater than one) of phases, maintaining the capacity-to-conductor material ratio that is twice that of single-phase power.
-However, two phases result in a less smooth (pulsating) current to the load (making smooth power transfer a challenge), and more than three phases complicate infrastructure unnecessarily.
+Constant power transfer is possible with any number of phases greater than one.
+However, two-phase systems do not have neutral-current cancellation and thus use conductors less efficiently, and more than three phases complicates infrastructure unnecessarily.